juan-calle/apprenticeshipWorld/README.md

 # apprenticeshipWorld
-PHP project that display info about internships and allows form input
+PHP project that displays info about internships and allows form input